Genivia/ugrep/README.md

 - **ugrep matches Unicode patterns** by default (disabled with option `-U`).
 The [regular expression pattern syntax](#pattern) is POSIX ERE compliant extended with PCRE-like syntax.
 Option `-P` may also be used for Perl matching with Unicode patterns.
+UTF-8/16/32 input is detected and searched accordingly.

-- **ugrep searches UTF-8/16/32 input and other formats**.
-Option `--encoding` permits many other file formats to be searched, such as ISO-8859-1 to 16, EBCDIC, code pages 437, 850, 858, 1250 to 1258, MacRoman, and KIO8.
+  Option `--encoding` permits many other file formats to be searched, such as ISO-8859-1 to 16, code pages 437, 850, 858, 1250 to 1258, MacRoman, and KIO8.

 - **ugrep customizes the output format** with options `--csv`, `--json`, and `--xml` to output CSV, JSON, or XML.
 Option `--format` takes custom